usaid-cs/yesterday-i-learned/random.md

+1. Chansey and Blissey are the only two pokemon capable of naturally laying eggs in battle.
+(Mew can learn by TM, but that's also because it can learn anything.)
+1. [GameCube discs are not DVDs.](https://en.wikipedia.org/wiki/Nintendo_optical_discs#GameCube_Game_Disc) They are miniDVD-like discs.
+Nintendo chose it to prevent piracy of their games.
+We all know how well that works.
+1. IPAs are traditionally clear.
+The unfiltered/unfiltred thing is new development.
+1. A [prodigy](https://en.wikipedia.org/wiki/Child_prodigy) may refer specifically to *children* who are as good as adults in doing something, such as composing music.
+1. Press `'` in firefox to [search for links only](https://blog.mozilla.org/theden/2012/12/20/quick_find/).
+Use Ctrl+G to cycle through.
+There is no cycling backwards.
+1. Telehealth is a triaging service.
+1. Wireless charging reduces mechanical wear and tear of the USB / lightning port.
+Apart from that, all other pros ("lazy", "can charge many devices at once", "can't hack me") are minor.
+1. ["Barrel-aged" beer](https://www.youtube.com/watch?v=iDR82qG5uzs) may just be aged using wooden chips of old barrels.
+The same guy also said: "(second fermentation inside the bottle...) was beer first *and then* later champagne, but the champagne guys have better PR."
+1. Almost universally, [people add cheese to the *top* of a patty](https://www.youtube.com/watch?v=ERUugjLmwuY) to melt it, before putting the patty inside the burger bun.
+Salt the patty only right before cooking.
+1. In Skyrim, you can [get 100 sneak during a tutorial](https://youtu.be/lfaRZ6J_wJs?t=355) by running into a wall for a day.
+1. The krabby patty's ingredients are actually in the show.
+[It's gibberish.](https://www.youtube.com/watch?v=Z5x9bqGkgl4)
+1. The [Gell-Mann amnesia effect](https://en.wikipedia.org/wiki/Gell-Mann_amnesia_effect) affects experts who read any sort of publication.
+Having an expertise in one field and knowing whatever a publisher publishes shit in their own field, they often assume the rest of the publications is good instead of bad.
+1. "I think we've all got something to bring to this discussion, and from now on I think the thing you should bring is silence."
 1. [Naan is very hard to make](https://www.clg.org/Class-Action/List-of-Class-Actions/Stonefire-Naan-Authentic-Flatbreads-National-Class-Action): "requiring the baker’s undivided attention for each piece of naan, naan is not suitable for mass production, even in modern tandoor-style ovens."
 1. [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#History) started with version 0.9, stayed in 1.1 for almost 18 years, and quickly went from 2.0 to 3.0 in 3 years.
 1. No one guarantees AirBnb to be free of bed bugs.